EvgeniiZorin/Handbook_Databases/SQL.md

 ## WHERE

-The WHERE clause is used in a SELECT statement to filter rows based on the specified *filter conditions* before the data is grouped or aggregated.
+The WHERE clause is used in a SELECT statement to filter rows based on the specified *filter conditions / statements* before the data is grouped or aggregated.
 It operates on individual rows and filters them based on the given conditions.

+- WHERE clause can have multiple filter conditions separated by the operators `AND` or `OR`

 `WHERE salary IS NOT NULL`